-- Providing opportunities for work experience and work observation. - Giving students practice for, and experience in, live interviews. - Offering job and training opportunities. - Coming to talk to students about different jobs and what they involve. - · Leading Challenge Days. - Offering extended work experience for Year 10 and Year 11 students following an alternative curriculum.
+- Providing opportunities for work experience and work observation. - Giving students practice for, and experience in, live interviews. - Offering job and training opportunities. - Coming to talk to students about different jobs and what they involve. - Leading Challenge Days. - Offering extended work experience for Year 10 and Year 11 students following an alternative curriculum.

 All Year 10 students negotiate a period of work experience with (usually) local employers during the summer term.
-A-level students are encouraged to undertake a period of work experience related to their future degree courses or future training in the summer term of Year 12.